chdhatri/CarND-Advanced-Lane-Lines-P3/README.md

 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 ![Link to the Video](./project_video_out.mp4)

+### Conclusion
+Final result of pipeline is project_video_out.mp4.
+The model seems to identify the lanes correctly.

+#### Points of failure & Areas of Improvement¶
+The pipeline did not work well for both challenge and harder challenge video.

+Challenge video has different light conditions

+Shadows from lane divider
+Lanes lines under different illumination conditions Harder Challenge video has sharp turns

+Steep curves
+Shadows from tress
+Different illumniation conditions
+To Improve code for the challenge conditions:

+Take a better Thresholding might help for challenge video as there are showdows from the different lane, we need to avoid those showdows .
+Average over a smaller number of frames might help as for the harder challenge video the shape and direction of lanes changes quite fast.

+The model fails when the image contains shades, and it will fail under many circumstances such as harsh weather conditions (snow, rain, fog, etc).
+In order to improve the model to successfully identify the lanes under theses conditions, we need to use a better way of reducing noises from images.